MarkyMalarkey/ToDoList/README.md

 For deleting a task, the program order is: index.php (clicking the delete button passes the title to the process page) --> process.php (actually deletes the item from the database then returns the user to the index)

+THIS PROGRAM ASSUMES THAT THE LOGIN CREDENTIALS FROM PROJECT 3 IS GOING TO BE THE DEFAULT CREDENTIALS FOR EACH PROJECT THIS SEMESTER.